KongKong82/Project-FYN-X/QUICKSTART.md

 ollama list
 ```

-You should see `FYN-X-02` in the list.
+You should see `FYN-X` in the list.

 ## Step 3: Test the Components